-Alternatives Pregnancy Center is committed to ensuring the safety and well-being of all clients, staff members and volunteers.
+Alternatives Pregnancy Center is committed to ensuring the safety and well-being of all clients, patients, staff and volunteers.
 We are closely monitoring developments with the COVID-19 pandemic and all communication from the Centers for Disease Control (CDC).

 We have two of our five offices open.
 This means that two of our offices will be closed.

 - Central (Downtown) Office – Monday – Thursday; 10:00 a.m. – 4:00 p.m.